wrestle with God

 The chronic viral infection in my eye left me with one of three possibilities.
 Either God would heal me, I’d have chronic blurriness and struggles, or the infection would take my vision and leave me blind.
 Would anyone choose blindness?
 Not likely.

-The only prayer-answer I wanted to accept was healing.
+The only answer I wanted to accept was healing.
 That day, however, I surrendered to whatever God thought best for me.
 “Take my sight or leave it, God, but help me understand what you’re doing.
 I’m choosing to want what you want more than my own desire for healing.”

 It may sound like a bunch of words but, as one who sees answered prayer on a daily basis, I know how deadly serious prayer is.
 What I didn’t know was what God’s will would be, and I feared it.

-The sacrifice of thanksgiving
+2. Offer a sacrifice of thanksgiving

 On the wrestling day, I took it a few steps further.
 I walked through my home and thanked God for everything I saw.
 A stroll around my property found new reasons for thanksgiving.
 My contacts-list offered up hundreds of friends, family, and other relationships for which I could (and did) give thanks.

-Finally, I moved my thanksgiving into a difficult zone.
+Finally, I moved my thanksgiving into the difficult zone.
 I tried to remember all the hard things God had allowed, then looked for positive outcomes from each trial for which I could thank Him.

-Surrender to God’s will was a hard-fought battle, but it didn’t take long.
+Surrendering to God’s will was a hard-fought battle, but it didn’t take long.
 The sacrifice of thanksgiving was a different matter.
 I literally spent hours giving thanks.
 The longer the time spent thanking God, the more an overwhelming sense of gratitude increased and the less my trial mattered.

-Repentance of sin
+3. Repent of sin

 I started by addressing any sin for which I thought I might not have repented, then moved on to sin I wasn’t sure I had.
 Before the day was over, however, I finally came to the deepest point of surrender.
 “Lord,” I prayed, “show me the sin you want me to relinquish.”